rafaelmikayelyan/genpass/README.md

 # genpass

-Quick and simple password generation in CLI with clipboard support.
+Quick and simple CLI tool for password generation with clipboard support.

 By default, genpass produces a 16 character long password consisting of uppercase and lowercase letters, numbers and symbols, and automatically adds it to your clipboard.